 As to the second issue of maintenance and dynamic homeostasis, algal cells need to be enclosed by an endomembrane to form “symbiosome,” which is a critical component of coral-dinoflagellate symbiosis (Wakefield and Kempf, 2001; Davy et al., 2012; Rosset et al., 2021).
 How does its composition and/or structures differ from the plasma membrane in function, and what is the role of membrane trafficking in its regulation and maintenance (Weis, 2019)?
 In the IVB5-line system, algae engulfed by cultured cells likely have two destinations: fragmentation or settlement in vacuoles (Figures 4, 5).
 Fragmentation of Breviolum minutum does not occur during the culture process, as far as our experience goes.
 On the other hand, fragmentation of engulfed algae occurred in cells of the IVB5 line.
 It is natural to assume that in the cytoplasm, a phagosomal membrane encircling the algal cell fuses with lysosomal membranes to make secondary lysosomes as part of the normal pathway for degradation of foreign material (Davy et al., 2012).
 Therefore, the escape of engulfed algae from the lysosomal digestion by host cells is essential to establish symbiosis.
 If algal cells are transferred from the phagosome to a vacuole, they may escape lysosomal digestion.
 However, at present, it is uncertain whether fragmentation always occurs in algae that were not engulfed by vacuoles.
 Future studies should explore the role of organelles as well as intracellular membranes in the establishment of symbiosis in vitro.

-KK and NS conceived the idea, designed the study, and prepared the manuscript.
-KK, SS, and NS carried out observations.
+KK and NS conceived and designed the study and prepared the manuscript.
 ES and SS cultured dinoflagellates.
-KK, KH, SF, and KN carried out transcriptome and other analyses.
+KK, SS, KN, KH, SF, and NS carried out analyses.
 All authors commented on it.